RFC Idea: The AI-to-AI Handoff Protocol (AAHP)

 - The "What was NOT done" section proved more valuable than "What was done."
 Successor agents consistently reported that explicit negative assertions prevented them from making false assumptions about system readiness.

 - Trust provenance eliminated redundant verification.
-When the Verifier agent could see that type-checking had been verified but Docker Compose had never been tested, it immediately prioritized the untested path rather than re-running type checks.
+When the Verifier could see that type-checking had been confirmed but integration testing had never run, it immediately prioritized the untested path rather than re-running already-verified checks.

 - Git-committed handoffs enabled human oversight.
 Project maintainers reviewed handoff diffs in pull requests, catching cases where agents made incorrect assumptions or proposed architecturally unsound approaches.